 Jenny French is a Design Critic in Architecture at the Harvard University Graduate School of Design and a founding partner of French 2D.

 In 2013 French 2D was one of five finalists in the MoMA PS1 Young Architects Program.
 French 2D’s work has been published in Arch Daily, Architectural Record, and The New Museum’s New City Reader.
 Their work has been exhibited at the MoMA, Syracuse University School of Architecture, the Boston Society of Architects Space, and the US Pavilion of the 13th Venice Architecture Biennale.

-Jenny French received a B.A. cum laude in Art History and Studio Art with honors from Dartmouth College, and a Master of Architecture at the Harvard University Graduate School of Design.
-She is a recipient of Harvard’s Julia A. Appleton Traveling Fellowship and has been a visiting artist at the American Academy in Rome.
+Jenny French received a B.A. cum laude in Art History and Studio Art with honors from Dartmouth College, and a Master of Architecture from the Harvard GSD.
+She is a recipient of Harvard's Julia A. Appleton Traveling Fellowship and has been a visiting artist at the American Academy in Rome.
 French previously worked at SHoP Architects, where she co-edited the firm’s monograph Out of Practice.
 She also served as co-editor of GSD Platform 3.
 French has taught at Northeastern University, Tufts University, the Boston Architectural College, and served as a thesis advisor at RISD.
-Her design research on site visits to unbuilt architecture has been exhibited at the Harvard GSD and is included in the forthcoming Cornell Journal of Architecture, Issue 10: Spirits.
+Her design research on site visits to unbuilt architecture has been exhibited at the Harvard GSD and is included in the Cornell Journal of Architecture, Issue 10: Spirits.